industrial-edge/energy-manager-getting-started/docs/Usage.md

 - enter a unique instance name
 - select "On the basis of a KPI type"
 - select the KPI type for 'Total energy'
-- link all operands to a variable coming from Data Service and set the aggregation to "Last"
+- link all operands to a variable coming from IIH Hand set the aggregation to "Last"
+  - EnergyFillingTank -> Root.Objects.PLC.DataBlocksGlobal.GDB.signals.energySignals.energyConsumptionFillingTank
+  - EnergyFillingBottles -> Root.Objects.PLC.DataBlocksGlobal.GDB.signals.energySignals.energyConsumptionFillingBottles
+  - EnergyHeatingTank -> Root.Objects.PLC.DataBlocksGlobal.GDB.signals.energySignals.energyConsumptionHeatingTank
+> **Hint:** The full display name of the variables are displayed by hovering over the name, secondly they can be changed/shortened in the IIH Essentials.

 ![Energy_Manager_KPI_Instance](/docs/graphics/Energy_Manager_KPI_Instance.png)